Shipping Containers and Shipping Cases Information

 Carrying cases and equipment cases protect contents from impact, shock, vibration, rain, and dust.

 Hoppers are used for the temporary storage of materials.
+They are designed so that stored material can be dumped or fed to a process easily.

 Industrial shelters are buildings or structures that are designed to house and protect instrumentation or personnel.
 Examples include booths, buildings, canopies, garages, and walk-in enclosures.